wayne0419/GPURayTracing/README.md

 ### Anti-Aliasing

-The method that I use to do anti-aliasing is that when rendering a pixel, instead of sending a ray through the center of a pixel and using the color that ray gets to render the whole pixel, I send multiple rays through different positions of that pixel and then use the average color of those rays to render the pixle.
+The method that I use to do anti-aliasing is that when rendering a pixel, instead of sending a ray through the center of a pixel and using the color that ray gets to render the whole pixel, I send multiple rays through different positions of that pixel and then use the average color of those rays to render the pixel.

+Below id a comparison of w/o anti-aliasing.

 ![img](https://github.com/wayne0419/GPURayTracing/blob/main/readme_material/antialiasing.png?raw=true)